symfony/symfony-docs/event_dispatcher.rst

 interface, which requires a single static method called :method:`Symfony\\Component\\EventDispatcher\\EventSubscriberInterface::getSubscribedEvents`.
-This method returns an array whose keys are event names and whose values are either the name of the method to call or an array composed of the method name and a priority.
+This method returns an array whose keys are event names and whose values are either the name of the method to call, an array composed of the method name and an optional priority, or a list of such arrays when several methods listen to the same event.

 If different event subscriber methods listen to the same event, their order is defined by the ``priority`` parameter.
 This value is a positive or negative